Graphical configuration spaces, Contractads and Formality: Cohomology of graphical configurations and Lie contractad

 \subsection{Applications}

-So, we are ready to state the main results of this section \begin{theorem} Let $X$ be a "good" topological space, then we have an isomorphism of twisted $\Com$-coalgebras where $\A^c_X$ is a cdga model for the compactly supported cochains on $X$. \end{theorem} \begin{proof} For the constant sheaf $\mathbb{Q}$, the twisted $\Com$-algebra $\Real\Gr_c^{\otimes}(X;\mathbb{Q})$ is equivalent to a constant twisted $\Com$-algebra $\underline{\A_X^c}$ associated with a model $\A_X^c$ for compactly supproted cochains $C_c^{\bullet}(X)$~\cite[Cor~3.13]{petersen2020cohomology}. \end{proof} In the special case $X=\Real^d$, we have \begin{sled} The compactly supported cohomology of the graphical configuration spaces $\Conf_{\Gr}(\Real^d)$ forms a free twisted $\Com$-coalgebra
+So, we are ready to state the main results of this section \begin{theorem} Let $X$ be a paracompact and locally compact Hausdorff space, then we have an isomorphism of twisted $\Com$-coalgebras where $\A^c_X$ is a cdga model for the compactly supported cochains on $X$. \end{theorem} \begin{proof} For the constant sheaf $\mathbb{Q}$, the twisted $\Com$-algebra $\Real\Gr_c^{\otimes}(X;\mathbb{Q})$ is equivalent to a constant twisted $\Com$-algebra $\underline{\A_X^c}$ associated with a model $\A_X^c$ for compactly supported cochains $C_c^{\bullet}(X)$~\cite[Cor~3.13]{petersen2020cohomology}. \end{proof}